mario6385/Among-us-4/README.md

 ![7 저주자](https://user-images.githubusercontent.com/93028495/146911691-e29d90a5-4ab3-4077-911f-504cfa264ebc.png)
 ### **Team: Impostor(support)**

-Curser is an Impostor who can kill 1 player again while the kill cool time is around. then, their kill cooldown will be doubled. settings
+Curser is an Impostor who can kill 1 player again while the kill cool down. then, their kill cooldown will be doubled. settings
 | Name | Description | Range | Default |
 |----------|:-------------:|:------:|:------:|